FraTesta/experimental_ws/src/final_assignment/README.md

 ![Map](https://github.com/FraTesta/experimental_ws/blob/master/src/final_assignment/documentation/doc_pages/map.png)

-The _NORMAL_ and _SLEEP_ mode maintain the previous behavior with the difference that when the robot is in the _NORMAL_ state and detects a ball it will start ti track it and store its position.
+The _NORMAL_ and _SLEEP_ mode maintain the previous behavior with the difference that when the robot is in the _NORMAL_ state and detects a ball, the robot will start to track it and store its own position.
 The user can now switch in the _PLAY_ mode typing the _play_ command.
 Then it can specify a desired room that the robot will reach.

 If the entered room hasn't yet been visited the robot will switch in the _FIND_ state where it should find the desired room.

 ## __Software Architecture__
 For this project it was necessary to rely on already established and tested ROS packages, in particular as regards the navigation part (SLAM and autonomous navigation).
-In particular I used the __gmapping__ algorithm to build the map of the environment and the __move base__ ROS package for the autonomous navigation part.
+I used the __gmapping__ algorithm to build the map of the environment and the __move base__ ROS package for the autonomous navigation part.

 I chosen those packages since are very simple and therefore not too heavy in terms of computational load.
 Moreover taking into account the semplicity of the environment a 3D SLAM wouldn't have been so useful.